-2.2 Contextualising work on the revitalisation of endangered languages revitalisation of endangered languages (see, e.g. Paulston et al., 1993; Marshall, 1994; Kroskrity and Reynolds, 2001; Zuckermann and Walsh, 2011).
+2.2 Contextualising work on the revitalisation of endangered languages

+As outlined in Chapter One, language revitalisation is a wide field which carries a spatial dimension emerging from the past.
+The literature engaged with saving languages proposes many terms to describe efforts undertaken towards revitalisation of endangered languages (see, e.g. Paulston et al., 1993; Marshall, 1994; Kroskrity and Reynolds, 2001; Zuckermann and Walsh, 2011).
 With due regard to this, it is worth reflecting, at this point, on associated terminologies to establish understanding of the meaning and the field upon which language revitalisation practices are conducted.
 The arising complexity is drawn from the relevant area of study associated with language endangerment which provides the framework for discussion about language revitalisation.